 - Study best practices in other jurisdictions for increasing the level of pro bono services by lawyers, paralegals and others who may assist in overcoming barriers to access to justice, including developing effective recruitment campaigns

-- Compile a list of legal services providers and others that offer opportunities for pro bono service, describe the nature of those opportunities and explore and assist providers in increasing the opportunities they provide for such service
+- Maintain a list of providers of legal services and others who offer opportunities for pro bono service, describe the nature of those opportunities, and explore and assist providers in increasing the opportunities they provide for such service

-- Make recommendations concerning ways to encourage retired lawyers and judges to provide pro bono or staff legal services to low and moderate income individuals
+- Make recommendations concerning ways to encourage retired lawyers and judges to provide pro bono or staff legal services to low-income persons.

 Increase pro bono contributions by Hawai`i attorneys through such things as rule changes, recruitment campaigns, increased judicial involvement, and increased recognition for contributors.